 Search engines also scan your website page to see what keywords are used.
 To ensure relevance, you want to use your keywords and variations of your keywords without overdoing it.
 For example, when I’m writing about work-at-home jobs, I also use words like work-from-home jobs, telecommuting jobs or home-based employment.
 But don’t stuff your content with keywords either or that could hurt your rankings.
 In most cases, if you write content your visitors want to read, you’ll be using the right words in the right amounts.
 Be sure to use a keyword in your content title.

 Link Popularity and External Linking

-Great ways to increase your link popularity are to write articles and guest posts for other websites that target your market, and social networking and bookmarking.
+Great ways to increase your link popularity are to write articles and guest posts for other websites that target your market.
+Social media and having your content on other sources (i.e. a Youtube video or a blog comment) helps.
 Also, check that all the links you post on your site provide the same high quality products or information that you do.